 1. Reduce unnecessary expenses

 It’s never a better time to comb through your bank and credit card statements and see what’s going on with your money.
-Maybe you have a couple subscriptions which you meant to cancel but never got around to.
+Maybe you have a couple of subscriptions that you meant to cancel but never got around to.
 Or perhaps you’ve been making extra trips to your local take-out restaurant instead of meal planning on the weekend?
 Here’s your chance to trim any fat in your spending and get serious with your budget.
 Have you been a long-time customer of a service provider?
 Now is a good time to shop around and see if you’re still getting the best price for that service.
-A pre-paid cell phone service provider like Mint Mobile can shave thousands off your annual cell phone bill, and cutting cable in favor of lower cost streaming services like YouTube TV or Hulu are options to explore.
+A pre-paid cell phone service provider like Mint Mobile can shave thousands off your annual cell phone bill, and cutting cable in favor of lower-cost streaming services like YouTube TV or Hulu are options to explore.

 2. Bulk up your savings

-3. Prioritize paying off high-interest rate debt
+3. Prioritize paying off high-interest-rate debt

 Interest rates went to zero during The Great Recession, in order to stimulate spending.
 We’re seeing the opposite happen, where interest rates have doubled in just a few short months.
 When interest rates go up, borrowing money becomes more expensive.
 The biggest impact for most will be the price of variable interest rate debt, AKA credit card debt.
 A larger chunk of your payment will go towards interest as the rate increase, so if you’ve been neglecting paying them off, now is the time to put that payoff plan into overdrive.
 As they say, time is money, and it’s definitely going to cost you.
+Need some help prioritizing your debt payoff?
+Check out our debt-payoff strategy guide.

 4. Diversify your skills and brush up your resume

-Also, if it’s been a while since you’ve applied for work and your resume hasn’t been updated in the last 12 months, now is a good time for a resume refresh.
+Also, if it’s been a while since you applied for work and your resume hasn’t been updated in the last 12 months, now is a good time for a resume refresh.
 Make sure to include your latest role and experience, expand your network via LinkedIn, and keep an eye out for industry layoffs on message boards like TheLayoff.com & Layoff.FYI.

 5. Increase your income through low-startup cost side hustles